I Worked in a Gay Bathhouse. Here’s What I Learned.

 Due to certain life transitions — a move to Portland, a divorce — I found myself very unemployed.
-There was such a gap in my professional life that no one responded to my applications.
+And there was such a gap in my professional life that no one responded to my applications.
 So a friend, tired of asking about the job search and paying for my drinks, said, “I know someplace that’s hiring.”
 He texted me the link.
 I was at first shocked that he’d sent me a job listing for a local gay bathhouse, but I accepted it as a challenge.

 Shockingly, they hired me.

 Here are 10 things that I learned from working at a gay bathhouse:

 1. Your friends will have very different reactions.